SaaS accounting: Finances for a subscription model company

 Billings are the actual amounts billed to customers.
 This figure is the actual amount you plan to collect from customers and represents the money owed to your company.

-4. Revenue and Revenue Recognition
+4. Revenue and revenue recognition

 Revenue is the total income generated by a business's primary operations, typically the sales of goods or services, and represents the business’s total earnings or profit.